albzan/eclipse-nvda/readme.md

 * **Search Results**: Text As Check Box Unselected
 * **Warnings**: Text As Check Box selected, then TAB and choose "highlighted" from the combo box.

+## NVDA 2019.2 and next behavior
+if you don't like the new NVDA behavior in Eclipse, expetially if you are using a braille display and you don't want to have the line hidden by autocompetition each time **ContentAssist** pops-up, you can enable the old behaviour of NVDA.
+In this way, you can access **ContentAssist** pressing the **TAB** key.
+To do this, edit the eclipse.py file of this addon, and set the **OLD_BEHAVIOR** variable to **True** .

 ## Sounds Copyrights
 Sounds used to reports errors and warnings are covered by the Creative Commons License.